catfullofghosts/PHONE_PLAYER/README.md

+# HACKED VERSION OF pi_video_looper2 to play back audio clips form payphone (not tested with final keypad yet)

 # pi_video_looper2
 This is a forked & updated version of the original project [pi_video_looper](https://github.com/adafruit/pi_video_looper).
 It aims to support Raspberry Pi 4 & 5 and the latest Raspberry Pi OS.